Evertras/simple-homemanager/05-explain-outputs-body.md

 #### Aside: Magical filenames

-There are two mgaical filenames to be aware of.
+There are two magical filenames to be aware of.
 The first is `flake.nix`.
 This is a file used by various flake commands, as you might expect.

 The second is `default.nix`.
 If you ever import a directory, Nix will look for